Universal Phase Transitions of Matter in Optically Driven Cavities

-where $\gamma_\phi$ is the width of the resonance in the $\phi$ direction~\cite{1note}, see SI Sec.~II.
+where $\gamma_\phi$ is the width of the resonance in the $\phi$ direction~\cite{1note}, see SM Sec.~II~\cite{supp}.
 Therefore, the ponderomotive force has a Lorentzian peak at $\phi_c$ because the cavity photon field is resonantly enhanced here, and the ponderomotive potential has a step-like `arctan' structure, as shown in \fig{fig:FPcavity}(c).
 Amazingly, if the sample has no dissipation so that the only contribution to the linewidth of the cavity photon is its radiative loss $\gamma_{\text{r}}=\omega |T|^2$ due to a nonzero transmission coefficient of the mirror, the height of the potential jump is a universal value

-that depends only on the electrical field and vacuum wavelength $\lambda=2\pi/k$ of the incident light, see SI Sec.~II.
+that depends only on the electrical field and vacuum wavelength $\lambda=2\pi/k$ of the incident light, see SM Sec.~II~\cite{supp}.
 It has the physical meaning of the 2D EM field energy density of the pump laser in a 2D layer of thickness equal to its wavelength.
+We note that this is a special mechanism brought by a cavity, which is absent in conventional light-induced phase transitions in free-space~\cite{cavalleri2004evidence,liu2022unifying,oka2009photovoltaic,mciver2020light}.

 The sign of the ponderomotive force means that it always pushes $\phi$ in the direction so that $\mathrm{Im}[\sigma]$ becomes lower, leading to red shifts of the cavity photons.
 Note that according to the pole of $\alpha'$, if $\sigma$ itself contains no extra poles, the $N$th cavity photon mode frequency is constrained between $(2N)\pi c/h$ and $(2N+2)\pi c/h$.
 Therefore, at most one cavity photon could be possibly tuned by $\phi$ to cross the resonance with the pump, meaning that there is at most one ponderomotive step on the potential landscape $V(\phi)$.